-The AP Status Trends pie chart and graph of the Inventory - APs Report display the top APs by connection and uptime status, such as online, offline, provisioned, discovery and other classifications.
+The AP Status Trends tile contains a donut chart and a graph that display the top APs by connection and uptime status, such as online, offline, provisioned, discovery, and other classifications.

 Use the drop-down menu to specify the time granularity.
-If you hover over the line graph and pie chart, a pop-up appears containing the details on the selected data points.
-Click any of the colored squares to toggle display of the AP in the line graph.
+If you pause the pointer over the donut chart and the line graph, an information box is displayed containing the details on the selected data points.
+Click any of the colored squares to display the selected AP details in the line graph.

-FIGURE 61 Inventory - APs Report: AP Status Trends
+FIGURE 62 Inventory - APs Report: AP Status Trends Tile

-Top AP Models Tile
+Top AP Models

-The Top AP Models pie chart and line graph of the Inventory - APs Report display the model type that is most often used in your network.
+The Top AP Models tile contains a donut chart and a graph.
+The donut chart and graph display the model type that is most often used in your network.

-Use the drop-down menu to specify the time granularity.
-If you hover over the line graph and pie chart, a pop-up appears containing the details on the selected data points.
-Click any of the colored squares to toggle display of the AP in the line graph.
+In the chart, use the menu to specify the time period.
+If you pause the pointer over the donut chart and the line graph, an information box is displayed containing the details on the selected data points.
+Click any of the colored squares to display the selected AP details in the line graph.

-FIGURE 62 Inventory - APs Report: Top AP Models
+FIGURE 63 Inventory - APs Report: Top AP Models (Chart and Graph)